urwrstkn8mare/galaxy-integration-steam/README.md

 ### Installation:
 * There is a zip file in the releases directory.
 Download this.
-* Extract the contents to the location where GOG stores the plugins.
+* Navigate to where GOG stores the steam plugin.
-  * For windows, this is `%localappdata%\GOG.com\Galaxy\plugins\installed\`
+  * For windows, this is `%localappdata%\GOG.com\Galaxy\plugins\installed\steam_ca27391f-2675-49b1-92c0-896d43afa4f8`
-  * For MacOS, this is `~/Library/Application Support/GOG.com/Galaxy/plugins/installed`
+  * For MacOS, this is `~/Library/Application Support/GOG.com/Galaxy/plugins/installed/steam_ca27391f-2675-49b1-92c0-896d43afa4f8`
+* If the file does not exist, create it.
+If it does, delete everything inside it.
+* Extract the zip release so all the contents are in that file.
 * Start GOG Galaxy.

 ### Logging: